Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Introduction

 Throughout the paper we will need to work with graphs that are suitably dense or sparse.
 For $\vep\in(0,\frac12)$, a graph $G$ is {\em $\vep$-restricted} if one of $G,\overline G$ has maximum degree at most $\vep\abs G$.
 We say that $S\subseteq V(G)$ is {\em $\vep$-restricted} in $G$ if $G[S]$ is $\vep$-restricted where $G[S]$ is the subgraph of $G$ induced on $S$.
 An important theorem of R\"odl~\cite{MR837962} shows that $H$-free graphs contain large $\vep$-restricted subsets for any fixed $\vep>0$: \begin{theorem} For every graph $H$ and every $\vep\in(0,\frac12)$, there exists $\delta>0$ such that for every $H$-free graph $G$, there is an $\vep$-restricted subset $S\subseteq V(G)$ with size at least $\delta \abs G$. \end{theorem} R\"odl's theorem can be strengthened to allow a few copies of $H$.
 If $G,H$ are graphs, $\ind_H(G)$ denotes the number of copies of $H$ in $G$.
 Nikiforov~\cite{MR2271833} extended \cref{thm:rodl} as follows: \begin{theorem} For every graph $H$ and every $\vep\in(0,\frac12)$, there exists $\delta>0$ such that if $G$ is a graph with $\ind_H(G)\le (\delta\abs G)^{\abs H}$, there is an $\vep$-restricted subset $S\subseteq V(G)$ with size at least $\delta \abs G$. \end{theorem} The proofs of R\"odl and Nikiforov used the regularity lemma, and gave bounds for $\delta^{-1}$ that were tower-type in terms of $\epsilon^{-1}$.
 Fox and Sudakov~\cite{MR2455625} gave much better bounds, using a different proof method; they proved that, in both theorems, $\delta$ can be chosen to be $2^{-d(\log\frac1\vep)^2}$ for some $d>0$ depending only on $H$.
 They also conjectured the following ``polynomial R\"odl'' version of \cref{thm:rodl}: \begin{conjecture} For every graph $H$, there exists $d>0$ such that for every $\vep\in(0,\frac12)$, and every $H$-free graph $G$, there is an $\vep$-restricted subset of $V(G)$ with size at least $\vep^d\abs G$. \end{conjecture} Taking a fixed value of $\vep$ implies \cref{thm:rodl}.
-However, the polynomial dependence allows us to take much smaller $\vep$: in particular, by taking $\vep$ to be a small negative power of $n$, it follows that \cref{conj:polyrodl} implies the Erd\H{o}s-Hajnal conjecture (although they are not known to be equivalent).
-But even more could be true: the following ``polynomial Nikiforov'' statement unifies \cref{thm:niki} and \cref{conj:polyrodl}. \begin{conjecture} For every graph $H$, there exists $d>0$ such that for every $\vep\in(0,\frac12)$ and every graph $G$ with $\ind_H(G)\le (\vep^d\abs G)^{\abs H}$, there is an $\vep$-restricted subset of $V(G)$ with size at least $\vep^d\abs G$. \end{conjecture} Let us say a graph $H$ is {\em viral} if it satisfies \cref{conj:viral}.
-Thus, viral graphs satisfy \cref{conj:polyrodl}.
-It is not known that every graph satisfying \cref{conj:polyrodl} is viral, but recent~developments on the Erd\H{o}s-Hajnal conjecture suggest that being viral could be the ``right'' concept to investigate.
-For example, it is shown in~\cite{polyP4} that the class of viral graphs is closed under vertex-substitution, while this is not known for the class of graphs satisfying \cref{conj:polyrodl}.
-All the graphs known to have the \erh{} property are in fact viral.
-Moreover, the best general bound known in \cref{conj:eh} is $e^{c\sqrt{\log n\log\log n}}$ (for some $c$ depending on $H$), and the best quantitative dependence of $\delta$ on $\vep$ known in \cref{thm:rodl} is
+However, the polynomial dependence allows us to take much smaller $\vep$: in particular, by taking $\vep$ to be a small negative power of $n$, it follows that \cref{conj:polyrodl} implies the Erd\H{o}s-Hajnal conjecture.
+Also, the following ``polynomial Nikiforov'' statement unifies \cref{thm:niki} and \cref{conj:polyrodl}. \begin{conjecture} For every graph $H$, there exists $d>0$ such that for every $\vep\in(0,\frac12)$ and every graph $G$ with $\ind_H(G)\le (\vep^d\abs G)^{\abs H}$, there is an $\vep$-restricted subset of $V(G)$ with size at least $\vep^d\abs G$. \end{conjecture} Let us say a graph $H$ is {\em viral} if it satisfies \cref{conj:viral}.
+Thus, viral graphs satisfy \cref{conj:polyrodl}; and it was recently shown by Buci\'c, Fox, and Pham~\cite{bfp2024} that a graph $H$ has the \erh{} property if and only if it is viral.
+Recent~developments on the Erd\H{o}s-Hajnal conjecture suggest that being viral could be the ``right'' concept to investigate due to its ``counting induced subgraphs'' idea.
+Indeed, this idea was crucial behind the proof of the best known general bound $e^{c\sqrt{\log n\log\log n}}$ (for some $c$ depending on $H$) towards \cref{conj:eh}, which was actually done by directly proving the best known quantitative dependence of $\delta$ on $\vep$ known in \cref{thm:rodl,thm:niki}: